CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ResourceSourceToPermissionResources.md

 `func (o *ResourceSourceToPermissionResources) UnsetPermissionResources()`

 UnsetPermissionResources ensures that no value is present for PermissionResources, not even an explicit nil
+### GetPropagateToTarget

+`func (o *ResourceSourceToPermissionResources) GetPropagateToTarget() bool`

+GetPropagateToTarget returns the PropagateToTarget field if non-nil, zero value otherwise.

+### GetPropagateToTargetOk

+`func (o *ResourceSourceToPermissionResources) GetPropagateToTargetOk() (*bool, bool)`

+GetPropagateToTargetOk returns a tuple with the PropagateToTarget field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPropagateToTarget

+`func (o *ResourceSourceToPermissionResources) SetPropagateToTarget(v bool)`

+SetPropagateToTarget sets PropagateToTarget field to given value.

+### HasPropagateToTarget

+`func (o *ResourceSourceToPermissionResources) HasPropagateToTarget() bool`

+HasPropagateToTarget returns a boolean if a field has been set.

 ### GetSourceObject

 `func (o *ResourceSourceToPermissionResources) GetSourceObject() MoMoRef`